XQF/xqf/README.md

 HOW TO CONTRIBUTE
 -----------------

 The best way to contribute code is to fork this project.
-To contribute translation please visit our Transifex project.
 You will find more details on the wiki: [wiki/How-to-contribute](https://github.com/XQF/xqf/wiki/How-to-contribute).

 COPYRIGHT